k3jph/corona/_posts/2016-01-11-iceland-on-mars.md

   - space exploration
   - space governance
 ---
 Last summer, when I spoke at the [Mars Society Convention](https://jameshoward.us/2015/09/14/planning-for-martian-polity-now-on-youtube), I used Iceland as one of three comparison points for the expected evolution of self-governance on Mars.
-Today, the Mars Society posted an older link about a 2014 conference on establishing a bill of rights for Mars:
+Today, the Mars Society posted an older link about a 2014 conference on establishing a [bill of rights for Mars](http://www.bbc.com/future/story/20140709-why-mars-needs-a-bill-of-rights):

-<a class="embedly-card" href="http://www.bbc.com/future/story/20140709-why-mars-needs-a-bill-of-rights">How to create a bill of rights for Mars colonies</a>
-<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>
-Importantly, at the International Extraterrestrial Liberty Conference[1.
-How do I get an invite to the next one?], delegates used Iceland as the basis point for developing a governance strategy, though for slightly different reasons:

 >  [Iceland] is in a relatively isolated location with a low population.
 And, as on Mars, inhabitants also face a unique set of natural challenges, in fact parts of Iceland even look like an alien world.